bitcointokenbtct/Masternode-Setup-Guide/README.md

 <Name of Masternode(Use the name you entered earlier for simplicity)> <Unique VPS Public IP address>:42122 <The result of Step 1> <Result of Step 4> <The number after the long line in Step 4>
 ```

+Substitute with your own values and without the "<>"s.

 Example:

 ```
 MN1 34.24.122.10:42122 894FPpFdbr7sr6Si4fdsfssjjapuFzAXwEVCrpPJubnrmU6aKzh c8f4865da57a68d0e6ddd84324dfd28cfbe0c901015b973e7331bb8ce018716999 1
 ```

-Substitute with your own values and without the "<>"s.

 Lastly, close the control wallet and open again to load the new configuration file.

 ## VPS Remote Wallet Install

-Install the latest version of the Bitcoin Token Core wallet onto your masternode.
-The latest version can be found here: [Bitcoin Token Core Releases](https://github.com/bitcointokenbtct/Bitcoin-Token-Core/releases).
+Install the latest version of the BitcoinToken Core wallet onto your masternode.
+The latest version can be found here: [BitcoinToken Core Releases](https://github.com/bitcointokenbtct/Bitcoin-Token-Core/releases).

 **Step 1:** Log in to your VPS via SSH: